zyl109/DMA/README.md

 1. Please use makefile to compile the DMA
 <code>make</code>

-2. run DMA to get the vcd file<br />
+2. run DMA to get the vcd file
 <code>./DMA</code>

 3. use simulator, like nWave to see the waveform<br />